vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 updatedAt: 1635894000
 blog: true
 author: davidabram
-abstract: "In JavaScript, object cloning isn't obvious as it seems.
-You cannot just assign the value of one object to another variable and create a copy of it.
+abstract: "In JavaScript, object cloning isn't as obvious as it seems.
+You can't just assign the value of one object to another variable and create a copy of it.
 The problem is related to the data types you can use in JavaScript.

-There are two groups of JavaScript data types: primitive values and objects.
+There are two groups of JavaScript data types; primitive values and objects.
 Primitive values are Boolean, Null, Undefined, Number, BigInt, String & Symbol.
 Objects are all other data types that are collections of properties (including Arrays!).

 The big difference between primitive values and objects happens when you try using the `=` operator."
 ---

-In JavaScript, object cloning isn't obvious as it seems.
-You cannot just assign the value of one object to another variable and create a copy of it.
+In JavaScript, object cloning isn't as obvious as it seems.
+You can't just assign the value of one object to another variable and create a copy of it.
 The problem is related to the data types you can use in JavaScript.

-There are two groups of JavaScript data types: primitive values and objects.
+There are two groups of JavaScript data types; **primitive values** and **objects**.
 Primitive values are Boolean, Null, Undefined, Number, BigInt, String & Symbol.
 Objects are all other data types that are collections of properties (including Arrays!).

-The big difference between primitive values and objects happens when you try using the `=` operator.
+The big difference between primitive values and objects is shown when using the `=` operator.

 <br/>

 <subtitle>Primitives</subtitle>

 When working with primitives, the `=` operator creates a copy of the original variable.
-We call this passing by value.
+We call this 'passing by value'.

 ```javascript